trillianx/Interview_MVP/Statistics/Descriptive Statistics.md

 > The **standard deviation** is a measure of **distance** (on either side of the mean)

 ## Variability of Qualitative and Ranked Data
-The measure of variability for [[qualitative data]] does not exist.
+The measure of variability for [[Qualitative data]] does not exist.
 This is because it does not make sense.
 However, for [[Ordinal data]] data we can determine the variability by identifying extreme scores or ranks.